ranjeet-uoa/Object-Tracking-Algorithms/README.md

-# Stream-1
+# Object Tracking Algorithms
-This repository stores the relevant codes and documents related to ``DIP Activator Stream 1``
+This repository stores the relevant codes and documents related to ``Model-based Object Tracking``
-### MS1.2
+### Multi Objects
-This milestone looks at the tracking of multiple maneuvering targets with time-varying numbers, and by using unassigned measurements from a single active sensor with the help of two independent trackers: `GLMB_CKF` and `GLMB_PF.`
+This branch looks at the tracking of multiple maneuvering targets with time-varying numbers, and by using unassigned measurements from a single active sensor with the help of two independent trackers: `GLMB_CKF` and `GLMB_PF.`

 #### Directory Structure
 There are two folders and two `.m' files inside the directory for implementation of the trackers: